alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * Alt + Tab is not accessible as I want (nevertheless accessible only with left hand, better than a classical placement) but I don't find better solution or a way to it.
 * Need to unpress backspace (or use cut + left) to fix an error when you type number.
 * Windows manipulations are not accessible with only the left hand.
+* Find no real solution for the pointer through a plugin keyboard (the official mouse plugin is not really useable for real life) or the add trackpoint/trackpad on the keyboard.

 # Some feedbacks on ideas I tested but it was not sucessful